 Most excitingly, as with all technology, it’s clear that early adoption offers the potential to give you a crucial competitive advantage.

 At this point you may be wondering: “where in my sales process would including bots add maximum value?”
-Thanks to Intercom’s experience, they learned what parts of the process were well-suited for automation:
+Thanks to his experience, Geoffrey learned what parts of the process were well-suited for automation:

 Bots are amazing at computation,” says Geoffrey.
 “They can look up data, calculate numbers and look at millions of fact-based options, and then return the best one in a matter seconds.
 What that means is that bots are best used to augment conversations between humans, not replace them entirely.